otalk/otalk-im-client/README.md

 # Kaiwa

+Kaiwa is an open source web client for XMPP.

-Kaiwa is a fork a otalk by &yet (http://andyet.com/)
+Kaiwa is a fork of otalk by &yet (https://github.com/otalk for more code).
-Note: See also https://github.com/otalk for more code

-## What is it?
-Kaiwa is an open source chat client powered by [XMPP](http://xmpp.org) and [stanza.io](https://github.com/legastero/stanza.io).
-You can think of it as an open source alternative to Skype.

 ## Installing